MacKentoch/reactNativeReduxFastStarter/README.md

 It contains all I need or find useful most of the time in a mobile application.

-> Note : this repository is at early stage (*started mid-april 2016*).
-It will grow up fast (*I want to complete it before starting my new mobile application*).

 ### setup and launch

 Just follow [official website instructions](https://facebook.github.io/react-native/docs/getting-started.html) (*it is well documented*).